 Over time, I stopped going down into the basement, learning to pretend that we simply didn’t have one.
 I obsessively filled gaps in and around the baseboards and heat registers on the first floor.
 And when my husband stopped traveling for work and I no longer had to worry about resetting breakers, checking for leaks, or dealing with the furnace, I reached expert level pretending status.

 Friends that know about our problem have volunteered to come over and help eradicate them by drowning.
 We’ve employed a near constant application of snake powder and various sonic devices and tried to eliminate their food source with mousetraps.
-A friend suggested try to attract them away from the foundation by building a house for snakes somewhere in the yard, basically a big pile of rocks that they would want to live in.
-I thanked her, but explained that structure already existed in the form of our basement.
+A friend suggested I try to attract them away from the foundation by building them their own house somewhere in the yard.
+A “snake house,” she said, explaining it was basically a big pile of rocks that they would want to live in.
+I thanked her, but explained that structure already existed in the form of our house.

 Last summer, I even worked up the courage to remove one from the basement myself in a moment of snake-induced rage, employing Campari and soda, BBQ tongs, a large plastic bucket, and welding gloves.
 I struggled as I pulled its ever-expanding body out of the wall, being mindful not to wound it with the tongs, and then threw it in the bucket and brought it outside where it thrashed its tail and head at me before it was relocated.
 As it turns out the courage was temporary, but the images from the experience appear to be forever.
 I’ve not been back down there since.